-13 VAC 5-63-870.
-Section 112.4 Used material and equipment.
+D. E.] Section 112.4 Used material and equipment.
 Used materials, equipment and devices may be approved provided they have been reconditioned, tested or examined and found to be in good and proper working condition and acceptable for use by the building official.

-13 VAC 5-63-880.
+13 VAC 5-63-130.
 Section 113 Inspections.

-Virginia, any building or structure may be inspected at any time before completion, and shall not be deemed in compliance until approved by the inspecting authority.
-Where the construction cost is less than \$2500, however, the inspection may, in the discretion of the inspecting authority, be waived.
+A. Section 113.1 General.
+In accordance with Section 36-105 of the Code of Virginia, any building or structure may be inspected at any time before completion, and shall not be deemed in compliance until approved by the inspecting authority.
+Where the construction cost is less than \$2,500, however, the inspection may, in the discretion of the inspecting authority, be waived.
 The building official shall coordinate all reports of inspections for compliance with the USBC, with inspections of fire and health officials delegated such authority, prior to the issuance of an occupancy permit.

-13 VAC 5-63-900.
-Section 113.2 Prerequisites.
+[B. 113.1.1 Equipment required.
+Any ladder, scaffolding or test equipment necessary to conduct or witness a requested inspection shall be provided by the permit holder.

+C. 113.1.2 Duty to notify.
+When construction reaches a stage of completion which requires an inspection, the permit holder shall notify the building official.

+- D. 113.1.3 Duty to inspect.
+Except as provided for in Section 113.7, the building official shall perform the requested inspection in accordance with Section 113.6 when notified in accordance with Section 113.1.2. - B. E.] Section 113.2 Prerequisites.
 The building official may conduct a site inspection prior to issuing a permit.
-When conducting inspections pursuant to this code, all personnel shall carry proper credentials.

-13 VAC 5-63-910.
-Section 113.3 Minimum inspections.
-The permit holder shall assure that the following minimum inspections have been conducted and approved by the building official when applicable to the construction or permit:

-- 1. Inspection of footing excavations and reinforcement material for concrete footings prior to the placement of concrete. - 2.
-Inspection of foundation systems during phases of construction necessary to assure compliance with this code.
+When conducting inspections pursuant to this code, all personnel shall carry proper credentials. - [C. F.] Section 113.3 Minimum inspections.
+The [permit holder shall assure that the] following minimum inspections [have been shall be] conducted [and approved] by the building official when applicable to the construction or permit: - 1.
+Inspection of footing excavations and reinforcement material for concrete footings prior to the placement of concrete. - 2.
+Inspection of foundation systems during phases of construction necessary to assure compliance with this code. - 3.
+Inspection of preparatory work prior to the placement of concrete. - 4.
+Inspection of structural members and fasteners prior to concealment.